Book your Spring Early Bird Package now!

 This prompt is very simple: Why do you want to study Public Policy and how will the Brooks School help you to realize your dreams?
 If you’re pursuing a degree in Health Care Policy or Policy Analysis and Management as an undergraduate, it’s likely that you have a very personal tie to social issues and other systemic problems that impact the public domain.
 This is your opportunity to share your story with admissions.
 Maybe you are passionate about using your persuasive writing and critical thinking skills to implement policies that will benefit the earth (and all its inhabitants).
 Perhaps you’re eager to take action to close the gender wage gap or reimagine the U.S. healthcare system.
 Whatever your reasoning may be, show admissions that you have thought carefully about your decision to not only pursue public policy, but pursue it at Cornell.

 College of Agriculture and Life Sciences: Why are you drawn to studying the major you have selected?
 Please discuss how your interests and related experiences have influenced your choice.
-Specifically, how will an education from the College of Agriculture and Life Sciences (CALS) and Cornell University help you achieve your academic goals?
+How will an education from the College of Agriculture and Life Sciences (CALS) at Cornell University specifically serve to support your learning, growth, and the pursuit of your goals?
+(Required)

 With such a specific professional focus, the College of Agricultural and Life Sciences is asking for an equally specific commitment from you.
-Make sure you have real concrete reasons and practical experiences to back up your chosen course of study.
-Why couldn’t you just pursue your interests in a more general liberal arts environment?
+Make sure you have concrete reasons and practical experiences to back up your chosen course of study.
+Why couldn’t you pursue your interests in a more general liberal arts environment?
+Be specific.

 Optional: At Cornell CALS, we aim to leave the world better than we found it, so we seek out those who are not simply driven to master their discipline, but who are also passionate about doing so to serve the public good.
 Please elaborate on an activity or experience you have had that made an impact on a community that is important to you.
-We encourage you to think about community broadly – this could include family, school, or local and global communities (300-word limit).
+(200-word limit)

 Select all that apply:

-I have interest in pursuing a career in agriculture
+I have interest in pursuing a career in an agricultural entity.

-Please feel free to share additional details below (optional):
+Please feel free to share additional details (optional).

-If there’s any information that you didn’t include in the two previous optional short essays, this is the place to put it.
-Maybe you want to tell admissions about the farm that has been in your family for generations or how a summer job at local stables opened your eyes to a line of work you had never before considered.
-This is a space for you to expand as you wish.
+If there’s any information that you didn’t include in the two previous optional short essays, this is the place for you to expand as you wish.

 You’re never going to guess what we’re about to recommend!
 (Okay, maybe you will).
 Before you even put pen to paper, do some research.
-Spend a little time on the school website, campus, or at local Cornell events to learn everything you can about the academic offerings, culture, and curriculum.
+Spend a little time on the school website, campus, or at local Cornell events to learn everything you can about the academic offerings, opportunities, and curriculum.
 Cornell’s College of Arts and Sciences is the most generalized of Cornell’s colleges, so take this opportunity to show your well-rounded worth.
 Why have you chosen not to pursue a more specific or vocation-oriented pathway at this point?
 What will you gain from having access to a diverse array of academic departments?
 Is there departmental cross-pollination that excites you?
 What about an Arts and Sciences education at Cornell compels you, specifically?
+Finally, don’t forget to weave your “passion for learning” into your response in order to address both questions.

 Business College hopefuls have also been tasked with writing a why essay, but in this case, it’s more about your fit than the schools’ offerings.
 Show how your own goals and interests align with the school’s programs and opportunities.
 But more importantly, demonstrate how your background and pathway to business school sets you apart from your peers.
 You’ll need to learn how to write a good value proposition eventually, so consider this essay your first foray into marketing—what issues do you care about when it comes to business, why are they important to you, and which Cornell program will help you both address them and achieve your goals?